Moolchandra Singh

-Moolchandra Niranjan is an Indian politician and a member of 17th Legislative Assembly of Mahatwani, Uttar Pradesh of India.
+Moolchandra Niranjan is an Indian politician and a member of 17th Uttar Pradesh Assembly of Mahatwani, Uttar Pradesh of India.
 He represents the Madhogarh constituency of Uttar Pradesh.
 He is a member of the Bharatiya Janata Party.

 Political career

 Singh has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Madhogarh constituency and is a member of the BJP.